-If you were injured in an accident on a cruise ship, talk to Miami cruise ship injury lawyer Prosper Shaked today.
+If you were injured in an accident on a cruise ship, talk to cruise ship injury lawyer Prosper Shaked today.
 Call Prosper Shaked Accident Injury Attorneys PA today to schedule a free consultation on how to sue for a cruise ship injury.

-Common Cruise Ship Accidents in Florida
+Common Cruise Ship Injuries in Florida

 Many cruises weigh anchor from Florida, heading to the Caribbean or out into the Atlantic Ocean.
-Most accidents people suffer on land or at sea are, thankfully, more minor accidents.
-However, severe injuries do occasionally occur.
-In either case, if the cruise ship and their staff were responsible for your injuries, you could be entitled to take them to court and sue for monetary damages.
-The following accidents and injuries, in no particular order, are some of the most common cruise ship injuries:
+Most accidents people suffer on land or at sea are, thankfully, more minor accidents, such as sprained ankles and cuts.
+However, severe injuries, such as head trauma and spinal cord injuries, do occasionally occur.

 Slip and Fall Accidents

 If spills or other hazards cause you to slip and fall or trip and fall, you could face surprisingly severe injuries.
-If you hit your head on a bulkhead, object, or the deck, you could face serious brain trauma.
-Other injuries, like broken bones or back injuries, are also common in slip and fall cases.
+If you hit your head on a bulkhead, object, or deck, you could face serious brain trauma.
+Other injuries, like broken bones or back injuries, are common in slip and fall cases.

 Swimming Pool Accidents